-Likewise, the Annexation Area contains asphalt parking lots, which carry storm water drainage into the public drainage system.
-The drainage systems in the Annexation Area have been constructed to provide the least practical amount of erosion or siltation, and will provide storm water drainage in a manner at least equal to the Comparable Areas.
+The Annexation Area contains a publicly-owned storm drainage system consisting of curbed asphalt with pipes and inlets, which empties into the public drainage system.
+The drainage system in the Annexation Area is constructed to provide the least practical amount of erosion or siltation, and will provide storm water drainage in a manner at least equal to the Comparable Areas.